xyproto/sdl2-examples/README.md

 Requirements
 ------------

-* The SDL 2 library
+* The SDL 2 library.
+* See the README or README.md file per sample for more information.

 Requirements for the various languages
 --------------------------------------